ascndia/growtopia-itemid-lua/Mapper.md

 ### getItemId
 `getItemId(string key, optional string type)`

-return block or seed id ( string ) if exist and throw an error if no such block or seed were found. by default type is set to `block` but you can also set it to `seed` or `hybrid` a simplified interface based on both [blockMap](#attributes) and [seedMap](#attributes)
+return block or seed id ( string ) if exist and throw an error if no such value were found. by default type is set to `block` but you can also set it to `seed` or `hybrid` a simplified interface based on both [blockMap](#attributes) and [seedMap](#attributes)